flyingGH/omnidepth_ros2/README.md

 # omniDepth ROS2
 An AI Framework for class-aware surround BEV 3D occupancy map with multi-view monocular cameras.
-It enables low-cost, precise, camera-only perception for autonomous mobile robots with surround-view cameras.
+It enables low-cost, precise, camera-only perception for autonomous mobile robots with surround-view cameras with fast multi-threading inferencing capabilities.
 Our service can be easily integrated into any AMR robotics framework (Currently supported: ROS2 Humble).

 * [Model request form](https://forms.gle/2JLW8mkCmrBkLmZw8): Model is only available on request basis.
 We have a US-based small team, we can get back in 24 hours.